-The network map on the Host Attributes tab displays the hosts on your network organized by either user-defined or compliance white list host attributes.
+The network map on the Host Attributes tab displays the hosts on your network organized by either user-defined or compliance allow list host attributes.
 You cannot organize hosts using predefined host attributes in this display.

-When you choose the host attribute you want to use to organize your hosts, the Firepower Management Center lists the possible values for that attribute in the network map and groups hosts based on their assigned values.
-For example, if you choose to organize your hosts by white list host attributes, the system displays them in categories of Compliant, Non-Compliant, and Not Evaluated.
+When you choose the host attribute you want to use to organize your hosts, the management center lists the possible values for that attribute in the network map and groups hosts based on their assigned values.
+For example, if you choose to organize your hosts by allow list host attributes, the system displays them in categories of Compliant, Non-Compliant, and Not Evaluated.